Page cover

 • Vowels are based on a vowel system attuned to my personal vowel model hypotheses.

-• Indirectly supports Latin alphabet and NewEng script orthography with equivalent abjoid letters.
+• Indirectly supports Latin alphabet and NewEng script orthography with equivalent Abjoid letters.

 • Can be used to type English, but it's only functional as a cypher, because the Abjoid glyphs represent mouth positions and relative phonemes, whereas Latinate glyphs in English represent a complex (and oft broken) array of sounds and phonetic mutations.